almirmulahasanovic/ImdbDemoProject/Sections/setUp.md

 <a name="Databricks"></a>
 ## Azure Databricks Cluster

  Azure Databricks is fast, easy, and collaborative Apache Spark based analytics service.
-It's used to transform data from ADLS and load into Azure Sql Database and ADLS in parquet format.
+In the scope of the project, it's used to transform data from ADLS and load into Azure Sql Database and ADLS in parquet format.

  Process of provisioning Azure Databricks using Azure Portal is straight forward process.
 We are not going into step by step explanation - for more details please visit [this web site](https://www.mssqltips.com/sqlservertip/6472/getting-started-with-azure-databricks/).

  The most important part of Databrick workspace is to enable to mount ADLS.
-The step by step is described in section where transfromation using spark is expleined.
+The step by step is described in section where transfromation using spark is explained.
 There you will see how to create an Azure Key Vault-backed Secret Scope in Azure Databricks and allow access to ADLS.

 <a name="Function"></a>
 ## Azure Function App